teja-vikram/ExpenseTracker/README.md

 # ExpenseTracker
 About : ExpenseTrcaker is an Rest API used for tracking all your Incomes along with the Expenses along with Balance amount and recent spendings.

-Technology Used : SpringBoot Framework with Java 17 and Hibernate JPA alomg with Java 8 features like Lambda and Optional Class along with streams.
+Technology Used : SpringBoot Framework with Java 17 and Hibernate JPA alomg with Java 8 features like Lambda and Optional Class along with streams built using Maven.

 It has different end points to fetch expenses, add expenses and add income, fetch expenses and form Statistics.